T-Mobile USA promises speed boost from new phones

 According to Sherrard, about 75 percent of the phones the company has sold this year have been smartphones.
 He also noted that usage of its data services have been doubling every six months and that half T-Mobile USA's data traffic is video.

-Sherrard said T-Mobile was not able to get an agreement from Apple Inc to add the next version of its popular iPhone to its product line up.
+Sherrard said T-Mobile was not able to get an agreement from Apple Inc (AAPL.O) to add the next version of its popular iPhone to its product line up.
+[ID:nS1E78P0ZQ].

-T-Mobile USA's bigger rival Sprint Nextel is expected by many analysts to start selling Apple phones.
+T-Mobile USA's bigger rival Sprint Nextel (S.N) is expected by many analysts to start selling Apple phones.

 But Sherrard said Samsung and HTC devices would make up for the lack of an iPhone.